 With Iain Henderson out for an extended period, it presents a massive opportunity for Ian Nagle to stake a claim for first team inclusion.
 Rob Herring deputizes at hooker for Rory Best who is on the bench while the exciting winger Robert Baloucoune slots into the back three for the try scoring Jacob Stockdale.

 Munster Rugby have named thirteen changes from the side which narrowly lost in the Battle of Castres last weekend.
-The most significant team news is the return of Jean Kleyn in the second row, a player whose power and physicality would have being ideal for the uncompromising Castres pack last week.
+The most significant team news is the return of Jean Kleyn in the second row, a player whose power and physicality would have been ideal for the uncompromising Castres pack last week.

 Sammy Arnold gets another opportunity to impress his home province; hoping to right a few wrongs from last year’s corresponding fixture when the center was given a red card in the fixture.
 JJ Hanrahan takes over at ten and will look to impress further management.